Ken Baxter (businessman): Space tourism

+In 2025, Baxter discussed his Virgin Galactic spaceflight in a televised interview on Fine Point with Chanel Rion, broadcast over Thanksgiving weekend on One America News Network.

 Philanthropy

 Baxter has contributed his time and resources to several charitable endeavors.
 Through his public charity, Green Global, Baxter acts as an advocate for protecting our planet's precious resources including preserving our rainforests and oceans, exposing carbon fraud schemes, and promoting conservation.
 Ken is passionate about saving the Amazon rainforest from the ill effects of deforestation on the region.
 Another of Baxter's public charities, Made In America, prides itself for being the driving force of the New Industrial Revolution in America and is dedicated to supporting and strengthening the return and retention of American jobs in the manufacturing sector in an effort to reignite the economic recovery of the US.
 Made In America has also donated technology equipment to needy schools in and around the Las Vegas Valley.
 Parent organization, the Ken and Linda Baxter Family Foundation, was established in 2005 and provides philanthropic grants for education, research and the environment.